Archimedean Screw in Driven Chiral Magnets: Floquet spin wave theory

-Here $\epsilon_{i \vb k}>0$ denotes the energies of spin waves with band index $i$ of the unperturbed system and $\alpha \Gamma_i$ are the corresponding life-times.
-The frequency-dependent prefactors $\mu^{(i)}_\omega$ describe how the oscillating fields couples the energy level on the diagonal of the matrix.
+Here $\epsilon^0_{i, \vb k}>0$ denotes the energies of spin waves with band index $i$ of the unperturbed system and $\alpha \Gamma_i$ are the corresponding lifetimes.
+The frequency-dependent prefactors $\mu^{(i)}_\omega$ describe how the oscillating fields couple the energy level on the diagonal of the matrix.
 The coupling is most efficient when the driving frequency hits a $\vb k=0$ resonance of the helix.
 Schematically, we find

 The instability is most pronounced when